Great Outdoor Ice Skating Rinks

 Have you been to any of these rinks?
 What was your experience; will you go back?
 Comment below with some of your favorite rinks!

-Additionally, take a look at this USA Today Travel article with 10 more great places to ice skate.
+Additionally, take a look at this USA Today Travel article featuring 10 more great places to ice skate.